ioccc-src/winner/1992/gson/README.md

 similar bit-twiddling techniques.

-Whenever an anagram has been found, it is printed by traversing a linked list formed by structs in the activation records of the recursive invocations of the search function, seeking to the beginning of the word matched by that invocation, and copying the characters of the word directly from standard input to standard output.
+Whenever an anagram has been found, it is printed by traversing a linked list formed by `struct`s in the activation records of the recursive invocations of the search function, seeking to the beginning of the word matched by that invocation, and copying the characters of the word directly from standard input to standard output.